CJendantix/ui_forge/README.md

     sub args:
     - `value: str` - as if you were passing it directly to the selection widget, format covered below.
 This gets overwritten when the user selects a new value.
     - `options: dict[str, dict]` - as if you were passing it directly to the selection widget, format covered below.
+- `option`
+    Only intended to be used with the selection widget.
+Provides the `value` sub arg:

+    sub args:
+    - `value: str` - changes the returned value of the option.
+Useful if you want to have a different name displayed to the user than what is returned.
+Careful, though.
+In the dict ui the returned value will be displayed to the user after they select it if you don't have `display_value` set to False in the select item, or have `displayed_value` set.
+    - `displayed_value: str` *optional* - what is displayed to the user in a dict ui, rather than `value`.
 - `sub menu`
     A new instance of `dict_ui` with the input menu dictionary

     Sub Args:
     - `menu: dict` - a menu dictionary

+## dict_ui
+Arguments:
+- `base_window: curses.window` - a curses window
+- `dictionary: dict[str, dict]` - a dictionary with values of dicts in item format.
+This is what the UI is generated from.
+- `item_display: Callable[[tuple[str, dict], bool], tuple[str, int]]` *optional* - an argument that allows users to overwrite the way items are listed

 ## selection_ui
 Arguments:
 - `base_window: curses.window` - a curses window
 - `options: dict[str, dict]` - a dictionary containing dictionaries in item format.
-All global args are valid, but functionality does nothing.
+All global args are valid, and each item can optionally have the `option` functionality for some extra functionality
 - `item_display: Callable[[tuple[str, dict], bool], tuple[str, int]]` *optional* - an argument that allows users to overwrite the way items are listed

 ## editor_ui